bastikr/boolean.py/docs/development_guide.rst

-Parsing is done by iterating over all characters of a given string, creating adequate boolean objects as soon as possible and storing them in a list until they can be integrated into boolean objects by themself.
+Parsing is done by iterating over all characters of a given string, creating adequate boolean objects as soon as possible and storing them in a list until they can be integrated into boolean objects by them selfs.

 Let's go through a simple example: